 An overview of health promotion

-Heath promotion enables people to increase control over and improve their health and the social and environmental conditions that determine their health.
-Heath promotion is a growing and evolving field, reflecting the importance placed on developing a sustainable health system into the future.
+Health promotion enables people to increase control over and improve their health and the social and environmental conditions that determine their health.
+Health promotion is a growing and evolving field, reflecting the importance placed on developing a sustainable health system into the future.
 It recognises the root causes of illness and disease and addresses these at an individual, community and population-wide level.

 Several key documents that underpin modern health promotion practice are explored in this section.
 It also discusses how health promotion practice can be applied across the different stages of wellness and disease and gives a brief overview of the health of Tasmanians.